 Refrain from the use of Pesticides and Herbicides especially in drains and waterways.

-All of the land in costa rica we co-habitat here in the Talamancas is coastal slope; that means it all drains to our wells and then to the sea, and rapidly.
-With an average annual rainfall of 134” in the province of Limon , dangerous chemicals (that are manufactured in other countries and outlawed in those same other countries!) are ineffectual to their targeted noxious weed, before they are washed away down slope and toxic to wild, human and sea life.
+All of the land in Costa Rica we inhabit here in the Talamancas is coastal slope.
+That means it all drains to our wells and then to the sea, and rapidly.
+With an average annual rainfall of 134” in the province of Limon, dangerous chemicals (manufactured in other countries and outlawed in those same other countries!), which are ineffectual to their targeted noxious weed, are washed away down the slope and toxic to wildlife, humans, and sea life.

 Be a Friend of the Coconut Walk.

-The 50m of the coastal tide line: the sole natural habitat of the coconut; the transition of jungle and sea, public and private lands, is endearingly referred to as the coconut walk.
-It is a delicate and fragile ecosystem, which over the past 100 years has suffered from blight to now human destruction.
+The 50m of the coastal tide line: the sole natural habitat of the coconut, the transition of jungle and sea, public and private lands, is endearingly referred to as the coconut walk.
+It is a delicate and fragile ecosystem, which over the past 100 years has suffered from human destruction.

 Plant Native Species in your Jungle Garden.

-The integrity of our biodiversity here in the Talamancas depend s upon our conscious reforestation of native plant species.
-For instance, we are currently witnessing the endangering and extinction of native shade palms, and worse, the introduction of non-native, aggressive and evasive species.
+The integrity of our biodiversity here in the Talamancas depends on our conscious reforestation of native plant species.
+For instance, we are currently witnessing the endangerment and extinction of native shade palms, and worse, the introduction of non-native, aggressive and invasive species.
 Insist and support native plant nurseries.
 Practice the art of nature-scaping.